bgoonz/docs-collection/github/developers/apps/guides/index.md

 ---
 title: Guides
-intro: 'Learn about using the {% data variables.product.prodname_dotcom %} API with your app, continuous integration, and how to build with apps.'
+intro: "Learn about using the {% data variables.product.prodname_dotcom %} API with your app, continuous integration, and how to build with apps."
 redirect_from:
   - /apps/quickstart-guides
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - GitHub Apps
 children: